 How Are QR Codes Made?

 Conventional 1D barcodes are mechanically scanned and are read by a physically bouncing narrow beam of light onto the code.
 This can be interpreted using the pattern of light reflected off the white gaps between the lines.
 QR Codes are digitally scanned.
 They are made up of blocks and squares – or pixels – which can be read by an image sensor and interpreted by a system processor.
-The parts of dots and squares stand for position, alignment, timing, version information, format information, error correction key and an area of a quiet zone.
+The series of dots and squares stand for position, alignment, timing, version information, format information, error correction key and an area of a quiet zone.
 The three evident large squares help the QR reader or barcode scanner to quickly identify and orient the image.

 How to Use a QR Code